A Lightweight, Continuous User Research Loop at NAVIT

 Why It Worked

-No extra budget needed—just a mix of scrappy tools, a systems mindset, and a friendly face to keep the loop running
+No additional budget required—leveraging existing tools, a systems mindset, and a friendly, consistent presence to run the loop

-Repeatable and fast: One person could run it in ~3–4 hours/week
+Repeatable and fast: one person could run it in 7–9 hours/month

-Insights informed roadmap decisions (e.g. improved onboarding flow, clarified ticket pricing)
+Insights informed roadmap decisions (e.g., improved offline access, clarified ticket pricing)

-Helped the team refocus on the core user journey instead of chasing edge cases
+Refocused the team on the core user journey rather than chasing one-off requests

 Why This Process Matters